Supply Chain Initiatives

 Audits, on-site verification, and corrective action support

-Epson schedules field audits and on-site verification primarily of major suppliers because it believes that it is important, as part of the detailed CSR evaluation due diligence process, to understand the situation.
-Since 2020, COVID-19 has made it difficult to travel to suppliers’ production sites, so we have been performing checks online and doing additional follow-up verification of SAQ answers.
+Epson schedules field audits and on-site verification of suppliers, mainly of Epson group's major manufacturing sites because it believes that it is important, as part of the detailed CSR evaluation due diligence process, to understand the situation.
+We provide assistance for corrective action taken by suppliers who are found to be at risk.

 Third-Party Audits